Good to know and travel safely in Sicily

 INSURANCE

 If you rent a car, it is prudent to choose comprehensive insurance that covers all damages in case of an accident.
-Most drivers break the rules, so there are many minor collisions that occur on a daily basis and you will see many dented cars.
-You will also come across cases of drivers using their cars without being covered by insurance: it is not like in the rest of Europe where, if you are not insured, immediately your vehicle is confiscated.
+Most drivers break the rules, so there are many minor collisions that occur daily, and you will see many dented cars.
+You will also come across cases of drivers using their cars without being covered by insurance: it is not like in the rest of Europe, where, if you are not insured, your vehicle is immediately confiscated.

 REFUELLERS